-Small but mighty is the perfect descriptor for SmartRock2™.
-Weighing a mere 30 grams and only 2” inches in dimension, the SmartRock2™ sensor precisely monitors concrete temperature and strength based on the ASTM C1074 maturity method.
-This rugged sensor is built to last while designed to improve construction of concrete buildings.
+Small but mighty is the perfect descriptor for SmartRock.
+Weighing a mere 30 grams and only 2″ inches in dimension the SmartRock sensor precisely monitors concrete temperature and strength based on the ASTM C1074 – Standard Practice for Estimating Concrete Strength by Maturity Method.
+This robust and fully embedded sensor is built to last while also designed to improve the construction of concrete buildings.

 The traditional method of determining concrete strength requires laboratory equipment strong enough to break concrete samples.
-This is where SmartRock2™ proves to be a game changer, using these novel sensors eliminates the need to conduct break tests.
-SmartRock2™ is compact and equipped to conduct concrete strength testing in a non-destructive manner.
+This is where SmartRock proves to be a game-changer, using these novel sensors eliminates the need to conduct break tests.
+SmartRock is compact and equipped to conduct concrete strength testing in a non-destructive manner.

-The proper use of SmartRock2™ is still free of hassles and wires, making for a quick and coinvent installment.
-An accurate reading from SmartRock2™ is ensured when the sensor is placed at a depth no more than 5cm (2 inches) below the surface, however temperature readings can be conducted at any depth thanks to the 40 cm (16 inches) thermometer probe.
+The proper use of SmartRock is still free of hassles and wires, making for a quick and convenient installment.
+An accurate reading from SmartRock is ensured when the sensor is placed at a depth no more than 2 inches (5 cm) below the surface.
+However, temperature readings can be conducted at any depth thanks to the 16 inches (40 cm) thermometer probe.

-Once the sensor is tagged and installed, data reports are intermittently transmitted and updated to the cloud interface every 30 minutes.
-Given that the SmartRock2™, can transmit data from a range of 8 meters (26 ft.), workers on-site can simultaneously collect data from multiple sensors at one time.
-The average battery life of each sensors is 4-5 months, which outlasts the required 28-day period for accurately measuring compressive strength.
-The battery-life can be preserved by switching the device off before it is scheduled for use.
+Once the sensor is tagged and installed, data reports are intermittently transmitted and updated to the cloud interface every 15 minutes.
+Given that the SmartRock can transmit data from a range of 26 feet (8 meters), workers on-site can simultaneously collect data from multiple sensors at one time.
+They then can access their data anywhere and anytime through Giatec’s remote concrete monitoring system SmartHub™.
+The average battery life of each sensor is 4-5 months, which outlasts the required 28-day period for accurately measuring compressive strength.

 SmartRock sensors are revolutionizing the concrete testing process, providing a much cheaper and efficient method for obtaining accurate results.